libretro/libretro-uae/README.md

 - Insert the new disk with 'Disk Cycle Tray Status'.

 Note : zip support is provided by RetroArch and is done before passing the game to the core.
 So, when using a m3u file, the specified disk image must be uncompressed (adf, dms, fdi, ipf file formats).

+You can also append "(MD)" as in "MultiDrive" to the m3u filename to insert every disk in different drive for games that support multiple drives.
+Only possible if there are no more than 4 disks.

 ### WHDLoad
 To use WHDLoad games you'll need to have a prepared WHDLoad image named 'WHDLoad.hdf' in RetroArch system directory.